-5.4 Human Resources N/A

-6.1.1 A summary page for each portfolio is contained in Appendices 2a to 2g.

-- 6.2.1 The report details the financial implications for the Council in providing services to the communities of Blaenau Gwent. - 6.2.2 If overspends continue into the medium term, resources will be diminished and this may impact on the Council's ability to provide services to the public.

-6.3.1 CLT have considered the forecast financial position for 2020/2021 (as 30 September 2020).

-- 6.4.1 For new and emerging cost pressures identified during the financial year, budget holders have produced Action Plans which should address the cost pressure during the year.
-These Action Plans will form part of the quarterly budget reports and will be submitted to the Cost Pressure Sub Group for scrutiny, challenge and monitoring. - 6.4.2 Cost Pressures are also considered as part of the Medium Term Financial Plan.

-6.5.1 Budget holders will continue to develop and monitor Action Plans which should mitigate the forecast adverse variance during the financial year.
-It may be necessary to implement further actions including maintaining vacant posts and limiting non- essential spend during the remainder of the financial year, where it is possible to do so, to prevent any unplanned draw from reserves at the year end.

-- 6.6.1 Accountancy works closely with budget holders during the financial year in producing the financial forecast, identifying cost pressures and in developing Action Plans. - 6.7 Integration (across service areas) N/A
+- 5.4 Human Resources N/A - 6.
+Supporting Evidence - 6.1 Performance Information and Data - 6.1.1 A summary page for each portfolio is contained in Appendices 2a to 2g. - 6.2 Expected outcome for the public - 6.2.1 The report details the financial implications for the Council in providing services to the communities of Blaenau Gwent. - 6.2.2 If overspends continue into the medium term, resources will be diminished and this may impact on the Council's ability to provide services to the public. - 6.3 Involvement (consultation, engagement, participation) - 6.3.1 CLT have considered the forecast financial position for 2020/2021 (as 30 September 2020). - 6.4 Thinking for the Long term (forward planning) - 6.4.1 For new and emerging cost pressures identified during the financial year, budget holders have produced Action Plans which should address the cost pressure during the year.
+These Action Plans will form part of the quarterly budget reports and will be submitted to the Cost Pressure Sub Group for scrutiny, challenge and monitoring. - 6.4.2 Cost Pressures are also considered as part of the Medium Term Financial Plan. - 6.5 Preventative focus - 6.5.1 Budget holders will continue to develop and monitor Action Plans which should mitigate the forecast adverse variance during the financial year.
+It may be necessary to implement further actions including maintaining vacant posts and limiting non- essential spend during the remainder of the financial year, where it is possible to do so, to prevent any unplanned draw from reserves at the year end. - 6.6 Collaboration / partnership working - 6.6.1 Accountancy works closely with budget holders during the financial year in producing the financial forecast, identifying cost pressures and in developing Action Plans. - 6.7 Integration (across service areas) N/A